 If the vehicle weighs more than 26,000 lbs, liability insurance must be added to provide property damage and bodily injury coverage.
 The minimum amount of insurance policy for liability insurance depends on the vehicle’s weight such that trucks weighing 26,000 to 34,999 lbs. should have a minimum of $50,000 liability insurance for every occurrence, and for trucks weighing 35,000 to 43,999 lbs. should have at least $100,000 coverage.
 In comparison, vehicles with 44,000 lbs. and up must have a minimum of $300,000 liability insurance coverage per occurrence.
 In practice, a larger vehicle would carry more cargo, and will be on the road for longer stretches of time.
 These vehicles cost more to repair, and can cause even more damage in case of accidents.

 Because one for every ten accidents within the state involves a business vehicle, they need commercial auto insurance.
 It will help your business significantly in case your vehicle experiences an accident or collision.
-Find an auto insurance agent around your zip code to help you look for the most appropriate commercial insurance for your business vehicle.
+Find an auto insurance specialist around your zip code to help you look for the most appropriate commercial insurance for your business vehicle.

 Some policies that may you consider to add with your commercial auto insurance are:

-Talk to a commercial insurance agent to help you find commercial insurance that will fully comply with the laws and requirements.
+Talk to a commercial insurance specialist to help you find commercial insurance that will fully comply with the laws and requirements.
 Purchasing the right type of commercial insurance coverage is very important because it will give you the protection you need in case of a collision or accident.

 Ready to Start?

 Get matched with a provider that fits your needs today.